kleinhob-cell/reference-guides/dev_playbook/dev_playbook_master.md

       Suggest specific additions or changes, then output the improved specification in clean Markdown.
       ```
     - **Scenario:**
-      “Here’s my meeting assistant spec.
-What’s missing?
-Where could it be clearer?”
+      "Here's my meeting assistant spec.
+What's missing?
+Where could it be clearer?"

-3. **Scaffold Project Structure**
+4. **Scaffold Project Structure**
     - **Prompt:**
       ```
       "Suggest a folder structure for a meeting assistant that uses local LLMs."